Whistqff/MCSRGUI/README.md

 # MCSRGUI
-An ahk script with a GUI to easily launch your tools aswell as your instances for minecraft speedrunning
+An ahk script with a GUI to easily launch your tools aswell as your instances for minecraft speedrunning.
 # Instructions
-Extract the zip
+- Extract the zip

-Open the ahk file as text and read the ahk comments
+- Open the settings.ahk file as text

-Also do note that you need to have python installed

-Configure the python scripts too

-Credit to specnr for the python scripts
+- Put the correct directories

+- Open mcsrgui.ahk then click the things you want to launch.
+You can also Launch all or EndAll
+# Planned
+- Dark Mode